aisamijeno/Exploratory-Data-Analysis-Course-Project-2/README.md

 `plot2.PNG` and `plot2.R` - a PNG and script to generate the file for the second graph.

-`plot3a.PNG` and `plot3a.R` - a PNG and script to generate the file for the third graph.

-`plot3b.PNG` and `plot3b.R` - a PNG and script to generate the file for the third graph.
+`plot3.PNG` and `plot3.R` - a PNG and script to generate the file for the third graph.

 `plot4.PNG` and `plot4.R` - a PNG and script to generate the file for the fourth graph.